 ?-What construction methods does Camp-Inn use?

 Unlike standard RV's and pop-Ups, Camp-Inn uses marine-grade plywood and solid wood.
 The solid wood is either maple or pine.
-No particle board, chip board, or fibre board are used.?-Why don't you use painted steel fenders?
+No particle board, chip board, or fibre board are used.?-Is there urea-formaldehyde in a Camp-Inn?

 All wood parts are thoroughly coated with marine grade varnish before final assembly.
 Even if you can't see it.